Tinwelint78/eBaghet/README.md

 	  #define THIRD_INSTRUMENT	SML
 	  #define FOURTH_INSTRUMENT	UIL

-GHB is Great Highland Bagpipes, BGT is Baghet, BRD is border pipes, SML is small pipes, UIL is Uilleann pipes.
+GHB is Great Highland Bagpipes, BGT is Baghet, BRD is border pipes, SML is small pipes, UIL is Uilleann pipes, GAL is Gaita gallega, AST is Gaita asturiana.

 You can define if by default the chanter starts with a drone sound: